YIHA-III

-The YIHA-III is a Turkish-Pakistani high-precision unmanned aerial vehicle and loitering munition developed jointly by Baykar and NASTP.
+The YIHA-III, also known as Sivrisinek (Turkish: Mosquito), is a Turkish-Pakistani low-cost, high-precision unmanned aerial vehicle and loitering munition developed jointly by Baykar and NASTP.

-Overview
+History

 The existence of the YIHA-III was first unveiled in 2023 during a visit by the Commander of the Turkish Air Force at the NASTP Alpha facility in Rawalpindi.
 However, scarce public information was available on it.
 The drone eventually came into public view in early 2024 after reports emerged of "mystery drones" which were sighted striking Russian military infrastructure in Belgorod during the war in Ukraine.
-The YIHA features an UMTAS ATGM warhead fitted to a tubular body with a fixed tricycle style landing gear which enables it to launch from a runway as well as a catapult system.
-After launch, the drone can loiter in the air, detecting a target, and then attack it from the air with a vertical dive.
-The drone can also be used in swarm mode.
+It was officially revealed by Baykar at the SAHA 2026 defence exhibition.